Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Estimated entry length

+The intention here is to obtain, from the numerical simulations, the scaling of the entry length or angle with the Reynolds number and the channel curvature.
+The flow evolving in time in periodic simulations mimics the flow development in space subsequent to flow entry at uniform velocity (such as the flow by connecting a pipe to a pump or to a large vessel with an abrupt change in cross-sectional area).
+Indeed, the distance traveled by the fluid during the transient stage is equivalent to the establishment length scale.
 From the numerical simulations, the entry length is calculated as following.
 The pressure drop is applied on the fluid initially at rest.
-The fluid flow evolves progressively until reaching the steady state.
-Note that this temporal approach mimics the flow development by relating the non-linear streamwise development of the motion to the temporal one.
-Thus, the distance traveled by the fluid during the transient stage is equivalent to the establishment length scale.
-To estimate this establishment length, we have calculated the instantaneous streamwise velocity averaged over the cross-section.
-The transient time scale $T_{L}$ is estimated from the time needed for the average velocity to reach $95\%$ of its steady state value.
+During the first few time steps, the streamwise velocity rapidly evolves toward a quasi-uniform profile, driven by the volumetric forcing associated with the pressure gradient.
+Then, the fluid flow evolves progressively until reaching the steady state.
+To estimate the establishment length, we have calculate the instantaneous streamwise velocity averaged over the cross-section.
+The transient time scale $T_{L}$ is estimated from the time needed for the average streamwise velocity to reach $99\%$ of its steady state value.
 The establishment length is thus calculated using $R\theta_e=\int_{T_{L}}{\left<v\right>dt}$, with $\theta_e$ referring to the angle (in radian) traveled by the fluid, on average, before the fluid becomes fully developed.
-This angle, called entry angle in the following, is plotted as a function of $\mathrm{De}$ in Fig. \ref{fig:theta_De}.
-It is clear that the entry angle increases with the Dean number, as well as the curvature ratio.
+This "entry" angle $\theta_e$ is plotted as a function of the Dean number in Fig. \ref{fig:theta_De} for different curvature ratios.
 When multiplying $\theta_e$ by $\mathrm{Re}$, the curves collapse on a single global trend as illustrated in Fig. \ref{fig:theta_Redelta}.
-At small Dean numbers ($\mathrm{De} \le 50 $), $\theta_e Re$ scales like $De^2$ and therefore the entry angle scales like $\delta \mathrm{Re}$, similarly to the flow in a curved pipe.
-However, at moderate Dean numbers ($ 50 \le \mathrm{De} \le 250 $), we find that $\theta_e\mathrm{Re}$ scales like $\mathrm{De}^{1.5}$, which suggests that the entry angle of order $\delta \sqrt{\delta\mathrm{Re}}$ still depends although weakly on the Reynolds number, unlike the scaling expected at large Dean numbers, i.e. $\theta_e=O(\sqrt{\delta})$ \cite{berger1983}.
+At small Dean numbers ($\mathrm{De} \le 50 $), $\theta_e Re$ scales like $De^2$ and therefore the entry angle scales like $\delta \mathrm{Re}$.
+However, at moderate Dean numbers ($ 50 \le \mathrm{De} \le 250 $), we find that $\theta_e\mathrm{Re}$ scales like $\mathrm{De}^{1.5}$, which suggests that the entry angle scales like $\delta^{3/4} \mathrm{Re}^{1/2}$.